-For those unfamiliar with Google Sites, it’s the reincarnation of Jotspot, which was acquired by Google back in 2006.
+Google Sites is a website builder, simple enough to be mastered by newbies yet it provides a no-hassle and intuitive web development and hosting platform.
+It’s the reincarnation of Jotspot, which was acquired by Google back in 2006.
 Today, Google’s site builder looks nothing like Jotspot, other than the fact that both are hosted wiki systems which allow collaborative content creation, modification, and extension.

 The system is undoubtedly a great solution for a corporate intranet, but is it suitable for creating a business website?
 We decided to put Google Sites through its paces once again to answer this question.